International Girls in ICT Day 2024: empowering girls to lead in the digital era

 • consider life after school, including education at university, apprenticeships, or preparing for employment

 Despite ICT's evolution into computing, International Girls in ICT Day amplifies the importance of female leadership and role models in STEM.
-By championing role models and mentorship, in addition to promoting accessible and engaging examples of computing in everyday life, we can ensure that every girl has the chance to thrive, innovate, and lead in the world of technology for years to come.
+By championing role models and mentorship in the subject of computer science, in addition to promoting accessible and engaging examples of computing in everyday life, we can ensure that every girl has the chance to thrive, innovate, and lead in the world of technology for years to come.